federicogramos/web/modalImg/README.md

 Creates a popup "modal" with a gallery of images passed as argument.
 <br/>Characteristics:
 <br/>&emsp;- responsive to screen changes: desktop/mobile device.
-<br/>&emsp;- esc, arrows, touch slide and touch/click outside modal enebled to swipe images and exit.
+<br/>&emsp;- escape key, arrows, touch slide and touch/click outside modal enebled to swipe images and exit.